Our culture is messed up!

 You may be embarrassed about your breasts and body because they don't look like the pictures you see everywhere.
 Jumping to the next illogical conclusion, if they don't look right, they probably don't work well either.

-Another mindset is breasts are part of sexuality.
-The idea of a baby suckling them is probably unnerving and weird.
+Another American cultural mindset is that breasts are part of sexuality.
+The idea of a baby suckling them is unnerving and weird to many Americans.

 Embarrassment on a deeper level is shame.

-Sexual assault, rape, and abuse as a child or adult result in feelings of shame and disgust that affects both parents.
+Abuse, sexual assault, and shaming as a child or adult result in feelings of shame and disgust that can affects either parent.
 When parents are deciding to breastfeed or not breastfeed, shame can be the deciding factor.
-And, when some women breastfeed, it brings up feelings of shame, bad memories, or both.
+And, when some women breastfeed, it triggers feelings of shame, bad memories, or both.

 Sometimes store clerks, restauranteurs, and members of the public stare or show outright hostility toward women breastfeeding their babies in public.
 If it happens to you, you will feel embarrassed and may not want to feed in public again.
-49 states have legislation protecting breastfeeding as a human right.
+49 states (Idaho is the exception) have legislation protecting breastfeeding as a human right.
 It's against the law to deny a baby's need to feed.

 In the United States, we have a prudish streak from our Puritan forefathers about certain body parts, sex and nudity.
 Breasts are thought of mostly as sexual objects which should be hidden from children and the public.